 Raise your hand if you’ve ever had this experience: You’ve learned a thing or two about the cosmological argument or the design argument.
-You share it with someone who doesn’t believe in God, and they accept all the premises.
+You eagerly share it with a friend of yours who doesn’t believe in God, and they accept all the premises.
 But they aren’t moved.

 This reply is at least as old as the famous Scottish skeptic David Hume.
 In the 18th-century, Hume wrote his Dialogues on Natural Religion.
 In the book, three fictional philosophers named Demea, Philo, and Cleanthes debate the nature of God’s existence.